aravindmanoharan/Solving-Captcha-Using-Tensorflow/readme.md

 ## Have questions?
 Need help with the code?

-If you're having issues with or have questions about the bot, [file an issue](https://github.com/aravindmanoharan/Solving-Captcha-Using-Tensorflow/issues) in this repository so that I can get back to you soon.
+If you're having issues with or have questions about the code, [file an issue](https://github.com/aravindmanoharan/Solving-Captcha-Using-Tensorflow/issues) in this repository so that I can get back to you soon.